rubenerd/rubenerd.com/content/post/2016/first-of-february.markdown

 ---
 title: "First of February"
 date: "2016-02-01T10:40:00+10:00"
-summary: "Let that sink in"
+abstract: "Let that sink in"
 category: Thoughts
 tag:
 - personal